-- Stir the sugar and lemon zest until combined and set aside.
+- In a small bowl, stir together sugar and lemon zest and set aside.

-- Adjust an oven rack to the upper-middle position and preheat your oven to 425 degrees.
-Line a 12 cup muffin pan with cupcake liners and set aside.
+- Adjust an oven rack to the upper middle position and heat oven to 425 degrees.
+Line a 12 cup cupcake pan with cupcake liners or spray pan with baking spray and set aside.

-- Bring 1 cup of blueberries and 1 teaspoon sugar to a simmer in a small saucepan over medium heat.
-Cook, mashing blueberries with a spoon several times stirring often to break down the berries.
-Cook until the mixture is thickened and reduced to ¼ cup, about 10-12 minutes.
-Transfer the mixture to a bowl and let cool for about 15 minutes.
+- In a small saucepan add 1 cup blueberries and 1 teaspoon sugar to a simmer over medium heat.
+Cook smashing the blueberries with a spoon until the blueberries have broken down and thickened and has reduced to about ¼ cup, about 6 minutes.
+Transfer to a small bowl and let cool for about 15 minutes.

-- Whisk the flour, baking powder and salt together in a large bowl.
-Whisk 1⅛ cups sugar and eggs together in a medium bowl until combined.
-Slowly whisk in the butter and oil until combined.
-Whisk in the buttermilk and vanilla extract until combined.
-Using a rubber spatula, fold the egg mixture and remaining 1 cup of blueberries into the flour mixture until just moistened.
-Do not over mix.
+- In a large bowl whisk together the flour, baking powder, and salt together.
+In a medium bowl, whisk remaining 1 1/8 cups sugar and eggs together until thick and combined.
+Slowly whisk in butter and oil until combined.
+Whisk in buttermilk and vanilla until combined.

-- Using an ice cream scoop or a large spoon, divide batter evenly among your prepared muffin pan.
-Batter should completely fill the cups and mound slightly at the top.
-Spoon 1 teaspoon of the blueberry jam onto the center of each mound of batter.
-Using a skewer, gently swirl the blueberry jam into the batter using a figure-eight motion.
-Sprinkle the tops with the lemon sugar topping.
+- Using an ice cream scoop or a large spoon, divide batter evenly among the prepared cupcake pan.
+The batter should completely fill the cups and mound slightly.
+Spoon 1 teaspoon of cooked berry mixture into the center of each mound of batter.
+Using a skewer or toothpick, gently swirl the berry filling into the batter using a figure eight motion.
+Sprinkle lemon sugar topping evenly over muffins.

-- Bake until the muffins are golden brown and a toothpick inserted in the center comes out with a few moist crumbs attached, about 17 to 19 minutes, rotating the muffin pan halfway through baking.
-Let the muffins cool in the pan for 5 minutes, then transfer to a wire rack and let cool for 5 more minutes before serving.
+- Bake for about 17 to 19 minutes, or until the muffins are golden brown and a toothpick inserted in the center comes out with a few moist crumbs attached.
+Rotate the pan halfway through baking.
+Let muffins cool in the pan for about 5 minutes.
+Invert muffins onto a wire rack to cool for 5 more minutes before serving.